-- LINES Used by the select builtin command to determine the column length for printing selection lists.
-Automatically set upon receipt of a SIGWINCH. - MAIL If this parameter is set to a file name and the MAILPATH variable is not set, bash informs the user of the arrival of mail in the specified file.
+LINES Used by the select compound command to determine the column length for printing selection lists.
+Automatically set upon receipt of a SIGWINCH.

+MAIL If this parameter is set to a file or directory name and the MAILPATH variable is not set, bash informs the user of the arrival of mail in the specified file or Maildir-format directory.